Wind Turbine Mountain

 City Leadership on Clean Energy

 U.S. cities will be vital in transitioning the nation to a low-carbon power system as we face little action on clean energy at the federal level.
-These success stories represent just the beginning of city leadership on clean energy solutions, and more cities will need to follow in the footsteps of Philadelphia, Boston, Salt Lake City and Portland for the U.S. to prevent the effects of climate change—and win the benefits of a clean energy future.
+These success stories represent just the beginning of city leadership on clean energy solutions, and more cities will need to follow in the footsteps of Philadelphia, Boston, Salt Lake City and Portland for the U.S. to prevent the effects of —and win the benefits of a clean energy future.

 The Renewables Accelerator is a key resource for cities already leading on procuring renewable energy and those kickstarting their clean energy programs.
 The Accelerator brings cities together to share successes and challenges, learn from each other and access technical support.